-Probationary employment is defined as the initial nine months of employment.
-During the probationary period, a written review will be conducted every three months.
+Probationary employment is defined as the initial six-month employment.
+During the period of probationary period, a written review will be conducted every 60 work days.
 The job performance of regular employees is reviewed once per anniversary year.

-Food Service Employees, SCAFSE
+Food Service Employees